thewophile-beep/integrated-ml-demo/README.md

 with future embedded Python releases:
 - [ ] Find a way to catch the irisbuiltins.SQLError to return 400 messages instead of the default 500 (Cast)

 - [ ] Un-comment the changeConfiguration method.
-For some reason, changing the ML Configuration with `iris.cls("%SYS.ML.Configuration")._SetSystemDefault()` makes IRIS go boom.
-And changing it with an SQL query doesn't work in all namespaces / users
+For some reason, changing the ML Configuration with `iris.cls("%SYS.ML.Configuration")._SetSystemDefault()` makes IRIS crash (loads indefinitely).
+And changing it with an SQL query doesn't work in all namespaces / users.

-- [x] Find a way to make training work.
-When training a model, in %ML.Utils.RunMethodWithCapture(), $ZU(82, 12) makes IRIS crash.
-Already in Jira.
-Bypass: commenting all lines with ZU, and setting capture to 1 in said method (but to do that we need to go to System Admin > Configuration > System Configuration > Local Databases and uncheck Mount Read-Only for the IRISLIB db)

 ## 9.2.
 Troubleshooting

+### 9.2.1.
+I don't have access to an Embedded Python image (yet)

 If you don't have a key to use the internal IRIS image with Embedded Python, but still want to see IntegratedML in action, you can comment out lines concerning python in the IRIS Dockerfile (especially the third `ARG` line), as well as comment the line `command: -a "sh flask_server_start.sh"` in the docker-compose.

+It will create the container with a community image containing IntegratedML.

-By doing that, you will only have the COS API up and running.
+By doing that, you will only have the COS API.

+### 9.2.2.
+It crashes when I try to train models

+When training a model, in %ML.Utils.RunMethodWithCapture(), $ZU(82, 12) makes IRIS crash (for now).

+Bypass:
+- In the **Portal Management**, go to System Admin > Configuration > System Configuration > Local Databases and **uncheck Mount Read-Only** for the IRISLIB database.
+- Compile the file in `src/%ML/Utils.cls`.
+All the $ZU(82,12) commands are commented out.